mlava/augmented-headings/README.md

 Add H4, H5 and H6 headings to your Roam Research graph!

 With this extension, you can create H4-H6 headings and control their CSS very easily.
 Simply install the extension and then modify the settings in Roam Depot.
+Note that if you don't change the font settings in Roam Depot settings you won't see any change in the text output even if you make that block a heading.
+You **must** set font settings to see any difference.

 The new headings even work with my Sticky Headings and Table of Contents extension as well!